cazyw/shakespeare-quotes/README.md

 To do:

 * refactor/modularise the front-end React properly
-* delete and modify tags
+* delete and modify tags and quotes
 * include tag suggestions and link tags so they become search terms
 * user login
 * testing